-Whilst the concept of domain authority has been around since the late 1990’s – 1999 to be precise – SaaS company, Moz.org created their own Domain Authority tool based on their beliefs on what ranking signals Google is looking for.
+Whilst the concept of domain authority has been around since 1999, SaaS company Moz created its own Domain Authority tool based on its beliefs on what ranking signals Google is looking for.
 Typically, your DA score can range anything between 1 – 100.

-So, a website’s domain authority score is determined by how the website is likely to rank on a search engine’s results page (SERP) based on the quality of the content.
+A website’s domain authority score is determined by how the website is likely to rank on a search engine results page (SERP) based on the quality of the content.

 The DA score itself provides a measure of a website’s success when it comes to the results of search engines i.e. Google search.
-The metric system used to measure domain authority measures both the domain and it’s webpages quality, in addition to its current and previous SEO performance(s).
+The metric system used to measure domain authority measures both the domain, and it’s webpages quality, in addition to its current and previous SEO performance.

-So, to break it down into simple terms: Domain authority: describes its relevance for a specific subject area or industry = this relevance has a direct impact on its ranking by search engines.
+To break it down into simple terms: Domain authority describes its relevance for a specific subject area or industry.
+And this relevance has a direct impact on its ranking by search engines.

 What is a good domain ranking score?

-To put it simply, the higher DA score you receive the better.
+To put it simply, the higher the DA score, the better.

-HOWEVER (yes, there’s a complicated spin *shock horror*) there are some important factors to consider – which also gives reason not to worry if your score isn’t say 99.
+But, (yes, there’s a complicated spin *shock horror*), there are some important factors to consider.
+Which also gives reason not to worry if your score isn’t 99.

 Now, let’s backtrack quickly.
-The scoring system (whether from SEMRush, Moz or Ahrefs) ranges from 1 – 100, with 1 being the lowest ranking and 100 being a high DA score.
-And if human nature’s survival of the fittest serves us right, we will all desire a top-ranking score.
+The scoring system (whether from SemRush, Moz, or Ahrefs) ranges from 1 – 100, with 1 being the lowest and 100 being a high DA score.
+And if human nature’s survival of the fittest serves us right, we all desire a top-ranking score.